ryanmelt/qtbindings/README.md

 2. Edit BuildWindowsGems.bat to ensure all paths are correct
 3. Run: BuildWindowsGems.bat

-Note: The gem is built eight times to create two FAT binaries which will work on Ruby 2.0, 2.1, 2.2 and 2.3 (x64/x86).
+Note: The gem is built two times to create two FAT binaries which will work on Ruby 2.4 (x64/x86).

 After building the gem, verify the examples work by running: